Marak/webservice.js/ReadMe.md

 - Regular node.js modules are automatically transformed into API methods for your web-service
 - Can export as an httpServer request handler
-- Can export an a httpServer instance
+- Can export as an httpServer instance
-- Works as a middle-ware in Connect or stack
+- Works as a middleware in Connect or stack
 - Can expose .coffee files as web-services
 - Auto-documentation of all your web-services